SDGforskning/sdg-strings/SDG01_query_action_WoS.md

 >
 > 1.3.1 Proportion of population covered by social protection floors/systems, by sex, distinguishing children, unemployed persons, older persons, persons with disabilities, pregnant women, newborns, work-injury victims and the poor and the vulnerable

-This target is interpreted as to cover research about establishment/implementation and improving access to/coverage of social protection systems, social services and social floors.
-Social floors encompass basic health care and basic income security for certain groups (children, elderly, unemployed or unable to work) <a id="socialfloors">([International Labour Organization n.d.](#f5))</a>.
-We consider research about social services included.
+This target is interpreted as to cover research about establishment/implementation and improving access to/coverage of social protection systems and social floors.

+To aid interpretation of "social protection" and find terms, we used a guide to terminology and types from the Governance and Social Development Resource Centre <a id="gsdrc">([Carter et al. 2019](#f9))</a>.
+We interpreted social floors according to the ILO, as including basic health care and basic income security for certain groups (children, elderly, unemployed or unable to work) <a id="socialfloors">([International Labour Organization n.d.](#f5))</a>.

 This query consists of 2 phrases.
 Some of the terms for services/systems work well without groups of people (phrase 1), but some need to be combined with "vulnerable people" or poverty (phrase 2).